 Despite his early caveats about lack of expert knowledge and his wider “green” agenda, he entirely fulfilled the archetype of campaigner seemingly against one catchy attention-seeking meme, but who is really campaigning against all conflated bad stuff, and the “fracking” meme is just the hook.
+“Down with this sort of thing“.
 On that score he did not disappoint.
 This kind of mis-represented “protest” is a pet-hate of mine.
 It stinks.
 And it was a very frustrating experience.

 So, what follows is pretty negative, so please treat it as a diatribe against the archetype, not ad hominem against the person.